-As a professional real estate photographer, one of the questions you get asked the most is “What’s the best camera for real estate photography?”.
+As a professional real estate photographer, one of the questions I get asked the most is “what’s the best camera for real estate photography?”

-Your camera and lenses are your main tools, just like a hammer is to a builder.
-Your talent and vision are what guide the camera and lenses.
+Your camera and lenses are your main tools, just like a hammer to a builder.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here. — Ed.]

-A full frame camera also has a different mount than cropped sensor cameras.
-Cameras that are full frame will open up a world of higher-end lenses that you can use.
+Full-frame cameras also have a different mount than cropped sensor cameras.
+A full-frame sensor will open up a world of higher-end lenses that you can use.

 The lenses that you use have even more of an impact on your real estate photos than the camera body itself.
-Even if you’re not yet ready to invest in high-end lenses, it’s better to invest in a camera that prepares you for future needs.
+Even if you’re not yet ready to buy the best lenses, it’s better to invest in a camera that prepares you for future needs.

 Pairing the Correct Lens With Your Camera

-We just touched on the ability of full frame cameras to mount high-end lenses.
+We’ve just touched on the ability of full-frame cameras to mount high-end lenses.
 One of the main requirements for a real estate photography camera is to be able to mount different lenses.

 This will be crucial in learning more about your needs while shooting real estate.